cceremuga/pypacket/README.md

 ## Security and Privacy

-**APRS is never private and never secure.** As an amateur radio mode, it is designed solely for experimental use by licensed operators to publicly communicate positions and messages.
+**The Automatic Packet Reporting System (APRS) is never private and never secure.** As an amateur radio mode, it is designed solely for experimental use by licensed operators to publicly communicate positions and messages.
 Encryption on amateur radio frequencies is forbidden in most localities.
 As such, **connections to APRS-IS are also unsecured and only intended for licensed amateur radio operators.**

 ## Usage